ianstormtaylor/superstruct/docs/guide.md

 User(data)

 // StructError: 'Expected a value of type "string" for `name` but received `false`.' {
+//   type: 'string',
+//   value: false,
-//   data: { ... },
+//   branch: [{ ... }, false],
 //   path: ['name'],
-//   value: false,
-//   type: 'string',
 // }
 ```

 An error was thrown!
 That's what we expected.

 If you'd rather have the error returned instead of thrown, you can use the `Struct.validate()` method.
 Or, if you'd just like receive a boolean of whether the data is valid or not, use the `Struct.test()` method.

-Check out the [Reference](./reference.md) for more information.
+> 🤖 Check out the [`Struct` interface](https://superstructjs.org/interfaces/struct) for more information.

 ## Making Values Optional